 \begin{proof} The first statement follows from Lemma \ref{lemma-sptheta}.
 To show that the order of $\ker q$ divides $n$ we distinguish two cases: if $q$ is trivial then the restriction of the symplectic form to every weight space is the standard one, which implies that the intersection of each weight space with a copy of $\C^n$ in $\C^{2n}$ has half its dimension.
 Dividing $n$ by this dimension (which is equal for every weight space) gives the number of weights, which is equal to the order of $\Delta=\ker q$.
 If $q$ is non-trivial then $\ker q$ is a subgroup of $\Delta$ of degree 2.
 Since the quotient of $2n$ by the dimension of any weight space gives the number of weights, which is equal to $\vert\Delta\vert=2\vert\ker q\vert$, the order of $\ker q$ must divide $n$ as required. \end{proof}

-We call $(l,\Delta,q,s)$ an \textbf{admissible quadruple} if any of the two equivalent conditions in the statement of Corollary \ref{cor-surjective-cct-sp} are met.
+The quadruple $(l,\Delta,q,s)$ is called \textbf{admissible} if any of the two equivalent conditions in the statement of Corollary \ref{cor-surjective-cct-sp} are met.
 In particular this implies, by injectivity of $s\vert_{\Delta}$ and $f=ps$, that $\theta=\Int_s$ is injective.